cea-hpc/clustershell/doc/sphinx/guide/taskmgnt.rst

 Below is an example of `print_debug` override.
 As you can see, we set the function `print_csdebug(task, s)` as the value.
 When debugging is enabled, this function will be called for any debug text line.
-For example, this function searchs for any known patterns and print a modified debug line to stdout when found::
+For example, this function searches for any known patterns and print a modified debug line to stdout when found::

     def print_csdebug(task, s):